 Laser Resurfacing Recovery

-While many doctors often refer to the recovery time as “downtime,” this doesn’t mean you’ll actually be out of commission for the recovery period.
-During this period, your body is working to heal and improve the appearance of your face.
-Though some patients prefer to avoid certain social situations during their recovery period because of visual redness, scabbing, or bandages, most patients are still able to maintain many of their daily routines through most of the recovery process.
+During the recovery period, your body is actively working to heal and improve the appearance of your face.
+Though some patients prefer to avoid social situations due to visual redness, scabbing, or bandages, most can maintain many of their daily routines throughout the recovery process.

 Risk Factors In Laser Resurfacing